 Upon receipt of the request to join, the IRWMG can initiate the process to adjust the IRWMP boundary to include Armona.
-Preliminary discussions have been had with staff of the IRWMG and indicate the boundary adjustment should not be a problem as Armona is a 'surrounded exclusion', meaning the Kings Basin IRWM boundary surrounds the community completely (See Figure 1-7).
+Preliminary discussions have been had with staff of the IRWMG and indicate the boundary adjustment should not be a problem as Armona is a 'surrounded exclusion', meaning the IRWMP region surrounds the community completely (See Figure 1-7).
 The process could have been more difficult if the community was a distance from the existing boundary.
-See Appendix E for further details.